-Level: 4 Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules Knowledge / Understanding: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmark(s): Students will be able to demonstrate a knowledge of the underlying concepts and principles associated with their area(s) of study, and an ability to evaluate and interpret these within the context of that (those) area(s) of study.
+Level: 4 Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules Knowledge / Understanding: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmark(s):

+Students will be able to demonstrate a knowledge of the underlying concepts and principles associated with their area(s) of study, and an ability to evaluate and interpret these within the context of that (those) area(s) of study.
 By the end of this level of this programme the students will be able to demonstrate for: A threshold pass: Discuss psychological theory and method showing an awareness of a variety of perspective, contexts/frameworks and potential applications.
-Identify and demonstrate knowledge of a range of research techniques appropriate to psychology investigation and be able to evaluate the usage of these Primary: Lectures, Seminars, Workshops Secondary/Supplem entary: Guided individual study 1 & 2 LO1 and 2 Essays, Reports, Exams, Presentations NORD1054, NORD1053, NORD1082 An exposition for embedding Knowledge and Under Our embedding of Knowledge and Understanding is ass Cognitive and Intellectual Skills: sessed formatively through w eekiy tutoriais I , question and T u answer, peer disc T cussion and reedback.
+Identify and demonstrate knowledge of a range of research techniques appropriate to psychology investigation and be able to evaluate the usage of these Primary: Lectures, Seminars, Workshops Secondary/Supplem entary: Guided individual study 1 & 2 LO1 and 2 Essays, Reports, Exams, Presentations NORD1185, PETR1184, PETR1183 An exposition for embedding Knowledge and Unders Our embedding of Knowledge and Understanding is ass Cognitive and Intellectual Skills: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmark(s): Students will be able to demonstrate an ability to present, evaluate, and interpret qualitative and quantitative data, to develop lines of argument and make sound judgements in accordance with basic theories and concepts of their subject(s) of study.

-University of Plymouth Academic Partnerships Programme Quality Handbook UK 23/24

-Page 10 of 46

-For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmark(s): Students will be able to demonstrate an ability to present, evaluate, and interpret qualitative and quantitative data, to develop lines of argument and make sound judgements in accordance with basic theories and concepts of their subject(s) of study.
 They will also be able to demonstrate the ability to evaluate the appropriateness of different approaches to solving problems related to their area(s) of study and/or work.

+University of Plymouth Academic Partnerships Programme Quality Handbook UK 23/24 Page 12 of 62 Last Saved:01/02/2023

-By the end of this level of this programme the students will be able to demonstrate for: A threshold pass: Adopt a systematic approach to problem solving and be able to synthesise different areas of psychology and apply these to real world issues Primary: Lectures, seminars, workshops Secondary/Suppleme ntary: Guided individual study 1 & 2 LO4, 6 Essays, Reports, Exams, Presentations NORD1054, NORD1053, NORD1082 An exposition for embedding Cognitive and Intellec g & Learning a and Assessi nent at this level o of the programme: Our embedding of Knowledge and Understanding is ass Key Transferable Skills: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmark(s): Students will be able to demonstrate an ability to communicate accurately and reliably, and with structured and coherent arguments.
+By the end of this level of this programme the students will be able to demonstrate for: A threshold pass: Adopt a systematic approach to problem solving and be able to synthesise different areas of psychology and apply these to real world issues Primary: Lectures, seminars, workshops Secondary/Suppleme ntary: Guided individual study 1 & 2 LO4, 6 Essays, Reports, Exams, Presentations NORD1185, PETR1184, PETR1183 An exposition for embedding Cognitive and Intellects Our embedding of Knowledge and Understanding is asset Key Transferable Skills: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmark(s): Students will be able to demonstrate an ability to communicate accurately and reliably, and with structured and coherent arguments.
 Students will also be able to demonstrate an ability to take different approaches to solving problems.
-By the end of this level of this programme the students will be able to demonstrate for: Primary: 2 & 3 LO 3 Presentations, Reports NORD1082, PETR1081
+By the end of this level of this programme the students will be able to demonstrate for: A threshold pass: Interact effectively within a team/learning group, showing an awareness of the contextual and interpersonal factors that influence team work.
+Primary: Seminars, Presentations Secondary/Supplem entary: Workshops 2 & 3 LO 3 Presentations, Reports PETR1183, PETR1081 An exposition for embedding Key Transferable Skills through Teaching & Learn ing and Asse essment at t his level of the pr ogramme: Employment Related Skills: For this sub-bachelor level programme the following has been informed by the Foundation Degree

-University of Plymouth Academic Partnerships Programme Quality Handbook UK 23/24 Page 11 of 46 Last Saved:28/09/2023
+University of Plymouth Academic Partnerships Programme Quality Handbook UK 23/24 Page 13 of 62 Last Saved:01/02/2023